 New York Vehicle and Traffic Law § 511 identifies the law prohibiting operating a vehicle with a suspended or revoked license as Aggravated Unlicensed Operation (AUO).
 New York VTL 511(1)(a) says:

 A person is guilty of the offense of aggravated unlicensed operation of a motor vehicle in the third degree when such person operates a motor vehicle upon a public highway while knowing or having reason to know that such person’s license or privilege of operating such motor vehicle in this state or privilege of obtaining a license to operate such motor vehicle issued by the commissioner is suspended, revoked or otherwise withdrawn by the commissioner.

 New York VTL 511(1))(b) specifies the punishment for AUO in the third degree as a fine of up to $500 and imprisonment of up to 30 days.

 Sergeant Dan Dytchkowskyj of the Erie County Sheriff’s Office claims that keeping a driver like Keyes off the road is not as easy as one would think.
 He argues that people who drive with their suspended license rarely serve jail time because jails are overcrowded and costly.

 Keyes is currently being held at the Erie County Holding Center as he waits to be arraigned in Holland Town Court.

 Is your New York driver license suspended?
-The Rosenblum Law Firm can help.
+Rosenblum Law can help.
 Our team of aggressive New York traffic attorneys can help you avoid license suspension or restore your driving privileges.
 Email or call 888-883-5529 to talk to a lawyer.